fthidln/Book-Recommendation-System/README.md

 ### Solution Approach
 To achive the objectives, we need to perform several things such as:

-* Using Nearest Neighbour through variation of data with and without normalization to selecting high performance corresponding to evaluation metrics (Euclidean Distance)
+* Using Nearest Neighbour through variation of data with and without standardization to selecting high performance corresponding to evaluation metrics (Euclidean Distance)

 ## Data Understanding
 ![Data Understanding](/Assets/Kaggle.png "Data Understanding")